stolenlan/dlse/README.md

    Here is the process to "continue" with your end-game character:
-    1) Play through to some point in the story, ideally to the last sequence Just after killing the soul-eater, but BEFORE releaseing Gauldryn and save the game to the last save slot (10) (recommended).
+    1) Play through to some point in the story, ideally to the last sequence Just after killing the soul-eater, but BEFORE releaseing Galdryn and save the game to the last save slot (10) (recommended).
     2) After saving, finish the game (release low-budget Gandalf), and enjoy the end sequence.
 It's at this point you are lied to,